 Please help fund urgently needed counselling and support for bombing survivors in Sri Lanka following the Easter Sunday bombings.

-It has been more than six months since the Easter Sunday bombings in Sri Lanka, which claimed the lives of over 259 people, and injured many more.
+It has been nine months since last year's Easter Sunday bombings in Sri Lanka, which claimed the lives of over 259 people and injured many more.

 Churches and other damaged infrastructure have been repaired, short-term medical programs have been implemented.